AditiJindal-aj/TSF-Task-1/README.md

 # TSF-Task-1
-TASK 1: PREDICTION USING SUPERVISED MACHINE LEARNING GRIP MAY 2021
+TASK 1: PREDICTION USING SUPERVISED MACHINE LEARNING GRIP APRIL 2022
 In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.
-Author: Debasmita Majumder
+Author: Aditi Jindal
 IMPORTING THE STANDARD LIBRARIES import pandas as pd import matplotlib.pyplot as plt